 Chances are that it’s damaged, with rounded corners and too steep a shape.
 You could refine the bevel on the belt sander, or a bench grinder.
 Either way, you need to create two things: a 25º angle with the other face of the chisel, and 90º corners.
 Once again, watch for heat build up, especially if you’re using a bench grinder.

 Your chisel will look pretty good by now.
 It also remains useless for woodworking.
 That’s because the edge is still hopelessly crude.
+The edge should have the correct angle, but there’s more.
 You need to refine it to razor sharpness.
 This operation is called honing and here you have a choice.
 Traditional honing involves rubbing both faces of the chisel against progressively finer sharpening stones until the edge shines like a mirror.
 This method works well and I used it for years, until I found something that yields sharper results much more quickly and better.
 It’s called “buffing”.
 You can see me doing it in the photo below.

 Chisels are like puppies.
 They both end up being what you make of them.
 Learn to draw the full potential out of vintage chisels and they’ll show you that an old dog can certainly learn to do new tricks again.